mdhoffschmidt/martindh/content/authors/admin/_index.md

 - Visitors
 ---

+I am Lead Data Scientist at ILLUIN Technology, Paris.
+We bridge the gap between applied research and industry business challenges.
+We strive to understand, implement and put into production cutting-edge AI solutions in the Natural Language Processing field.

+Previously, I gained experience in the field of real time and distributed optimisation of energy systems working in collaboration with École Polytechnique Federale de Lausanne.
+I have also co-founded a Deep Learning based Crypto-currency fund to develop new approaches of algorithmic trading.

 I graduated with a Master Degree in Mechanical Engineering from École Polytechnique Fédérale de Lausanne with a major in Control Systems and Optimisation and a minor in Energy.
-During my academic projects, I have gained know-how in various fields such as Real Time Optimisation of energy systems, Distributed Optimisation and energy system modelling.
-Furthemore, I worked in the field of Machine Learning and Deep Learning during my Master Thesis at UC Berkeley.
+I accomplished my Master Thesis at UC Berkeley in Deep Learning for curiosity driven agents.